aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 and [source code](https://github.com/aws/aws-iot-device-sdk-java/blob/master/aws-iot-device-sdk-java-samples/src/main/java/com/amazonaws/services/iot/client/sample/pubSub/PublishSubscribeSample.java)).

-## Provide Feedback
+## How to Get Help

-If you face any issues with respect to migrating from V1 SDK to V2 SDK, please can open a [discussion](https://github.com/aws/aws-iot-device-sdk-java-v2/discussions).
+Questions?
+You can look for an answer in the [discussions](https://github.com/aws/aws-iot-device-sdk-java-v2/discussions) page.
+Or, you can always open a [new discussion](https://github.com/aws/aws-iot-device-sdk-java-v2/discussions/new?category=q-a), and we will be happy to help you.

 ## Appendix